donnemartin/system-design-primer/README-vi.md

 - Service: "dịch vụ"?
 - Worker: "công nhân" sounds off.
 - Tasks vs. jobs vs. operations: should be translated consistently (tác vụ, công việc, thao tác?).
+- Cache: "tiền bộ nhớ"?
+- Item: highly contextual, it doesn't really have a parlance on the Vietnamese side.

+### Words that does have a translation but the English version is widely accepted among the Vietnamese-speakers

+- Database: "cơ sở dữ liệu", but virtually no one use them.